Wikipedia logo (Source: Wikipedia, goo.gl/AwxPD2, under CC BY-SA 3.0 licence)

 Wikis might be seen as the original and archetypal web 2.0 tool.
 Wikis are collaboratively authored websites: they encourage users to jointly create multimodal documents, and comment on and edit each other’s work.
-However, wiki services have not made the move towards mobile learning in the way that some other services have; while some wikis have partly optimised their displays for mobile devices, dedicated mobile wiki services or apps are unusual.
+However, wiki services have not made the move towards mobile learning in the way that many other web 2.0 services have; while some wikis have partly optimised their displays for mobile devices, dedicated mobile wiki services or apps are unusual.

 The largest and best-known wiki is of course Wikipedia (see the logo at the top of this page), which does exist in an app format.
 However, Wikipedia is just one example of a wiki: there are countless wikis, large and small, on the web, covering all kinds of subjects.
 Many of them have been set up by educational institutions, where they may be used with students of all ages, from kindergarten to tertiary level.

 Fully public wikis, like Wikipedia, allow anyone, anywhere in the world, to make additions and modifications (though Wikipedia has restrictions on pages covering sensitive topics, such as some international conflicts or biographies of political figures).
 Partially public wikis are publicly viewable but can only be edited by those with a password.
-Fully private wikis, such as those often used at school level, require users to have a password even to view the wiki.
+Fully private wikis, such as those often used at school level, require users to have a password to even view the wiki.

 Wikis rely on the principle of collective intelligence and the notion that the product of collaborative work is often superior to what can be created by a single individual.
 Advantages for students include the ability to draft and redraft work collaboratively, with each contributor adding to and modifying the work of others.
-Nowadays it is also easy to embed images, videos, RSS feeds and other dynamic content.
+Nowadays it is also easy to embed images, videos, RSS feeds and other dynamic content in wiki pages.
 Wikis are the perfect platform for social constructivist and community of practice approaches, and they are ideal for promoting a sense of a learning community.
 Feedback can be received from the entire internet (with a public wiki) or class peers (with a private wiki).
 Of course, collaboration doesn’t just happen by itself: students need detailed instructions, and activities need careful scaffolding, in order to ensure full engagement.
-Nor is collective intelligence a predetermined outcome; collective ignorance is also a possibility, meaning that a teacher needs to keep a close eye on students’ emerging ideas, and intervene if and when necessary.
+Nor is collective intelligence a predetermined outcome; collective ignorance is also a possibility, meaning that teachers need to keep a close eye on students’ emerging ideas, and intervene if and when necessary.

 Standard wiki functions, often shown as a series of tabs at the top of wiki pages, include: